Commonly Confused Words

-Effect is mostly commonly used as a noun meaning the result or impact of something, an outcome.
+Effect is most commonly used as a noun meaning "the result or impact of something, an outcome."
 If there's "a/an/the" in front of it, it's an effect.
-The second sentence is from a story about the outcome of long-term sleeping trouble,
+Here's an example:

 Put another way, a government that can't produce change won't be able to produce surprises; it will be predictable.

 Most of the time, you'll want affect as a verb meaning to influence something and effect for the something that was influenced.
 The difference between affect and effect is so slippery that people have started using "impact" as a verb instead.
 Don't be one of them!
 Another trick is to remember that affect comes first alphabetically, and an action (to affect) has to occur before you can have a result (an effect).